Start Session

 -

-Bearer Token Validity: The token is valid for 15 minutes from the time of issue.
+Bearer Token Validity: The token is valid for 15 minutes from the time of issue and SDK will handle the token refresh.

 -